High-energy string scattering amplitudes: Calculations

 In addition to the method of decoupling of ZNS, a dual method called the Virasoro constraint method and a corrected saddle-point calculation (for string-tree amplitudes) also gave the same ratios above.
-It is important to note that the linear relations and ratios obtained by the decoupling of ZNS are valid for all string-loop orders since ZNS should be decoupled for all loop amplitudes due to unitarity of the theory.
+The linear relations and ratios obtained by the decoupling of ZNS are valid for all string-loop orders since ZNS should be decoupled for all loop amplitudes due to unitarity of the theory.
 This important fact was not shared by the saddle-point calculation and neither of the group theoretical calculation of SSA.
 On the other hand, one believes that by keeping $M$ fixed as a finite constant one can obtain more information about the high energy behavior of string theory compared to the tensionless string ($\alpha^{\prime}\rightarrow\infty$) approach in which all string states are massless.

 Since the linear relations obtained by the decoupling of ZNS are valid order by order and share the same forms for all orders in string perturbation theory, one expects that there exists stringy symmetry of the theory.
-Indeed, Two such symmetry groups were suggested recently to be the $SL(5,\mathbb{C})$ group in the Regge scattering limit and the $SL(4,\mathbb{C})$ group in the Non-relativistic scattering limit.
+Indeed, two such symmetry groups were suggested recently to be the $SL(5,\mathbb{C})$ group in the Regge scattering limit and the $SL(4,\mathbb{C})$ group in the non-relativistic scattering limit.
 Moreover, It was shown that the linear ratios for the mass level $M^2=2(N-1)$ can be extracted from the Regge SSA.